LLNL/RAJA/docs/sphinx/user_guide/feature/atomic.rst

 at arbitrary memory locations while avoiding data races.
 They are described in this section.

-.. note:: * All RAJA atomic operations are in the namespace ``RAJA``.
+.. note:: All RAJA atomic operations are in the namespace ``RAJA``.

-.. note:: * Each RAJA atomic operation is templated on an **atomic policy**.
+.. note:: Each RAJA atomic operation is templated on an *atomic policy*
-            The **atomic policy type must be compatible with the execution policy used by the kernel in which it is used.** For example, in a CUDA kernel, a CUDA atomic policy must be used.
+          type, which **must be compatible with the execution policy used by the kernel in which it is used.** For example, in a CUDA kernel, a CUDA atomic policy type must be used.

 For more information about available RAJA atomic policies, please see :ref:`atomicpolicy-label`.

-.. note:: * RAJA support for CUDA atomic operations may be specific to
+.. note:: RAJA support for CUDA atomic operations may be specific to
           the compute architecture for which the code is compiled.
 Please see :ref:`cudaatomics-label` for more information.

 RAJA currently supports two different implementations of atomic operations via the same basic interface.
 The default implementation is the original one